quality-liquid/cupid_code/Code/selenium/README.md

 Run specific tests with `python test_x.py`

 # Common Problems
 If you are getting errors about unexpected data, you may have a bad db.
 Make sure you have a freshly migrated db.
-If you have on stored in `Code/server/db_backup.sqlite3` you can run `python utils.py` and it will invoke `db_restore()`
+If you have one stored in `Code/server/db_backup.sqlite3` you can run `python utils.py` and it will invoke `db_restore()`